-One of the biggest challenges for a growing family is when that third baby comes along – fitting three car seats across a back seat can be a hugely stressful ordeal, but it doesn’t have to be!
+One of the biggest challenges for a growing family is when that third baby comes along – fitting three child restraints across a back seat can be a hugely stressful ordeal, but it doesn’t have to be!
 There are some tips, tricks and products that can make your life a whole lot easier, and we’ve compiled 7 of the best right here!

-You want to install the middle restraint first, as it will determine how much space you have to the sides, and it’s easier to install the side seats last.
+You want to install the middle restraint first, as it will determine how much space you have on the sides, and it’s easier to install the side restraints last.

-Use a rear facing seat in the middle position.
+Use a rear facing restraint in the middle position.

 It’s ok if your tether straps aren’t quite straight.